Drishyam 2: Critical response

 Vipin Vijayan of Asianet News rated 4 out of 5 and called it a "perfect sequel" and that its "a must-watch for the sheer brilliance of Georgekutty aka Mohanlal and the marvellous script of Jeethu Joseph".

 Saibal Chatterjee of NDTV gave a 2.5 out of 5 stars and wrote, "Mohanlal is flawless yet again ... in terms of structure and rhythm, writer-director Jeethu Joseph follows pretty much the arc of the original film", but felt "the writing could have done with more punch".

 S. R. Praveen of The Hindu opined, "Drishyam 2 might not work as a stand-alone film — as many sequels do — since it is completely dependent on the first film with constant references.
 But despite its negatives, it still is a decent companion piece to its much celebrated predecessor".

 However, Nirmal Narayanan of IB Times felt that it "failed to match the cinematic making quality of its prequel [sic]... the first half of the movie had its originality, but the second half of the film was a pure letdown, as it questioned the thinking capability", but he praised Mohanlal's acting.

 Sequel

 After the release of Drishyam 2, producer Antony Perumbavoor commented that it is possible for a third film in the series, although Jeethu had neither confirmed nor denied it.
 Antony also said that Jeethu is researching on possible story arcs for Drishyam 3, and there had been discussions with Mohanlal.
 On 23 February 2021, Jeethu said in a press conference that he currently has figured out the climax for Drishyam 3, but the screenplay and production may take at least three years to materialise.
 On 20 February 2025, Drishyam 3 was officially announced.
+Drishyam 3 was released on 21 May 2026.

 Remakes

-The film was remade in Kannada as Drishya 2 directed by P. Vasu and in Telugu as Drushyam 2 (2021) by Jeethu Joseph himself.
-The Hindi remake titled Drishyam 2 directed by Abhishek Pathak was released in theatres on 18 November 2022.
+The film was remade in Kannada as Drishya 2 and Telugu as Drushyam 2, both released in 2021.
+The Hindi remake of the same name was released in 2022.
+A Sinhalese remake titled Dharmayuddhaya 2 was released in 2026.